Fedalto/ideas/thousand.md

 Recommendations can be decentralised.
 You add people that you know and share your position on a concept.
 This could be:

- * entertainment such as a book, a website, a movie or music, restaurants
+ * entertainment such as a book, a website, a movie, music, restaurants
  * a practice (see [practice-feed](#practice-qa-feed))
  * software, shops, services
- * routes
+ * map routes

 Opinions toward concepts can be distilled to how people classify or categorise something **and** the order and the weight that they give those categories.
 When asked why people like, approve, dislike and disapprove of something, there is likely to be determining factor.
 A web of trust recommendation system attempts to find shared categories and weights rather than those that have similar ratings.
 Categories can have weights and weights can have categories so that users can reinforce held views.